execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

    4011e6:       44 89 ef                mov    %r13d,%edi
 ```

-> We will look at better and more efficient ways of looking for ROP-gadgets later on.
+> We will look at better and more efficient ways of discovering ROP-gadgets later on.

 The last instruction moves data to `%edi` from `%r13d`, but there are function calls, a jump and a bunch of other instructions before `ret`: